epfl-ada/ada-2021-project-gutta-boys/README.md

 ## Methods
 The main methods we will use in this project are:
-* Hypothesis testing, in particular paired t-tests
+* Hypothesis testing, in particular paired t-tests and Welch's t-test
     * To test the significance of differences in mood
 * Confidence Intervals
     * To quantify the uncertainty in our results
 * Sentiment analysis by using the NLTK library for Python
     * We will use the sentiment.vader module to quantify the sentiment in quotes

-The methods and their mathematical outlines are described in more detail in the notebook delivery.
+The methods and their mathematical outlines are described in more detail in the bottom of the notebook delivery.

 ## Proposed timeline
 The timeline stretches from 12 November to 17 December.
 We plan to finish the project by 12 December to spare some time for unforeseen problems and feedback from our teaching assistant.
 Most of the work is planned after 26 November as work with Homework 2 will be prioritized before 26 November.